How To Check Instagram Messages On Your PC

 A lot of apps get around this problem by providing a full-fledged website version of the app, which allows their users to use the app on the go with a phone or tablet, and then use the more user-friendly desktop environment when that better meets their needs.
 At the current time, however, Instagram’s website has some significant limitations.
 The biggest one is that on the web version, you can’t create or even read your direct messages – they don’t even appear on the interface.
 It’s as if the direct message feature, which actually rolled out in December 2013, doesn’t even exist.

 However, there’s no need to panic.
-While the web version of Instagram doesn’t allow you access to your DMs, there are two different routes to take that will let you use Instagram’s DM features in a desktop environment.
+While the web version of Instagram doesn’t allow you access to your DMs, there are three different routes to take that will let you use Instagram’s DM features in a desktop environment.
 In this article, I will show you a few different approaches and walk you through the process of getting set up with each one.

 Plan A: Download the Instagram Windows 10 App